Esham

-Esham is an American rapper from Detroit, Michigan.
-Esham released his debut studio album, Boomin' Words from Hell, in 1989.
-Since then, he has gone on to release 15 studio albums in total and is best known as a representative of the hip hop subgenres horrorcore and rap rock.
+Esham Attica Smith (born September 20, 1973), known mononymously as Esham, is an American rapper from Detroit, Michigan.
+Emerging as one of the first ever hip hop artists from Detroit, Esham released his debut studio album, Boomin' Words from Hell, in 1989 at the age of 16.
+Since then, he has gone on to release 21 full-length studio albums in total and is best known as a representative of the hip hop subgenre horrorcore.
 In 1992, he co-founded the horrorcore group Natas.
 He and his brother James Smith founded and ran the Detroit hip hop label Reel Life Productions.

 As one of the first rappers to receive attention in the city, Esham was often cited as a major influence on another Detroit horrorcore act, Insane Clown Posse.
 Esham is known for incorporating elements of rock music in his beats, and his lyrics cover a number of subjects, including death, drug use, evil, paranoia and sex.
 Esham refers to his style of music as "acid rap".

 Biography

 Early career

-Esham grew up splitting time between the Seven Mile neighborhood on the East side of Detroit, Michigan, where he lived with his mother.
+Born Esham Attica Smith on September 20, 1973, in Long Island, New York, Esham grew up splitting time between the Seven Mile neighborhood on the East side of Detroit, Michigan, where he lived with his mother.
 He attended Osborn High School, and lived with his grandmother in New York during summers.
-He studied piano, guitar, and trombone in high school, and listened to artists such as Sugar Hill Gang, Run-DMC, Ozzy Osbourne and Kiss.
+He studied piano, guitar, and trombone in high school, and listened to artists such as The Sugarhill Gang, Run-DMC, Ozzy Osbourne and Kiss.
 Esham began to write original lyrics, and was encouraged by his older brother, James H. Smith, to seriously pursue a career in hip hop.
 According to Esham, "He felt like I had a dope flow, and he thought I could bring something new to the game, just coming from the city of Detroit.
 Back then, it wasn't really a [rap] music scene in Detroit.
 Everybody was just imitating what everybody else was doing."
 In the second grade, Esham met Champtown, who was also an aspiring rapper.
 The two performed together at open mic events Seafood Bay.
 In one occurrence, Champtown and Esham were forced to rap for a drug dealer at gunpoint.